Crawlability refers to the ability of a search engine crawler, such as Googlebot, to access and navigate a website’s pages and resources.

-Search engine crawlers work by following links on websites so they can analyze the content, index the pages, and determine their relevance to user searches.
+Search engine crawlers start at the homepage and follow all links on the website so they can analyze the content, index the pages, and determine their relevance to user searches.
 A crawlable website typically has a clear layout, a well-organized sitemap, and easily accessible internal links that connect its pages.
-These features not only make a site navigable for visitors but also ensure that search engines can quickly identify and index the valuable content it contains.
-Improving crawlability is a key step in ensuring a strong online presence and better visibility in search engine rankings.

 Understanding Crawlability